skconan/NIST_SD302_Latent-Rolled_Mates_Filtering_Report/README.md

 # <div align="center"> NIST SD302: Data Exploration and Filtering </div>

-[NIST Special Database 302](https://www.nist.gov/itl/iad/image-group/nist-special-database-302) has been split into several parts from SD302a to SD302i. we use only NIST SD302b and NIST SD302h.
+[NIST Special Database 302](https://www.nist.gov/itl/iad/image-group/nist-special-database-302) has been split into several parts from SD302a to SD302i.
+Our focus is on NIST SD302b and NIST SD302h exclusively.

 ## <div align="center"> Data Exploration </div>